dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/velodyne/readme.md

 packetTobeSent:
 	0: the all the packets in the PCAP file will be sent.
-	>=1: the index of the packet to be sent continuously.
-For example, if it is set to "1", the first packet will be sent continuously; if it is set to "2", the second packet will be sent out continuously.
+	>=1: the index of the packet to be sent out continuously.
+For example, if it is set to "1", the first packet will be sent out continuously; if it is set to "2", the second packet will be sent out continuously.

 #### API
 The header files and source code files are located in: